 Environmental Services and Sustainability Portfolio

-2) delegates to the Head of Major Projects & Commercial Services in consultation with The Cabinet Member for Environmental Services and Sustainability the negotiation and agreement of the terms of the Contract extension.
+b) delegates authority to the Head of Economy and Planning*, in consultation with the Cabinet Member for Environmental Services and Sustainability, to consider the responses to the consultation and either:

 Reasons for the Recommendations

 The LCWIP provides a key document to inform the planning authority Local Plan.
 This enables clear discussions with developers on providing safe, accessible, connected, people-centred neighbourhoods for homes and business, ensuring full linkage with the wider town cycle network and formally evaluated walking routes.